Mintbase/Grants-Program/applications/PolkaSignIn.md

 6. Lookup Identity

     The dApp gets the account address .
-It can retrieve the related information of account from the external service providers , such as ENS, Polkadot/Kusama Identity Registrar, etc.
+It can retrieve the related information of account from the external service providers , such as ENS, Mintbase/Kusama Identity Registrar, etc.

 ### Ecosystem Fit

-There is few solution combine the OAuth and self-custody wallet, and no such solutions in the Polkadot ecosystem.
+There is few solution combine the OAuth and self-custody wallet, and no such solutions in the Mintbase ecosystem.
 With our solution and the ecosystem tools like polkadot.js extension and Parity Signer, the substrate account could be used to sign in any web2 or web3 platform which support OAuth, user also do not need to input all his information once registered in a new platform, the information could automatically be fetched from the info records in `identity` pallet, which could gain huge adoption of Substrate account in Web2 world.

 ## Team :busts_in_silhouette: